 Meanwhile, over the centuries, people left their native lands, emigrating to Western Europe, North & South America, Australia, etc, setting up immigrant communities that held on to their traditions.
 In some cases, such as the Jews, Armenians, & Assyrians, the expat communities are more numerous and have more financial clout than their homeland.

 So today, few cultures represented by “folk” dances are living the “folk” lifestyle.
-Yet for millions, folk dance is cherished as a link to one’s roots, a way of identifying oneself in a dehumanizing world, and a source of community pride.
+Yet for millions, folk dance is cherished as a way of affirming oneself in a dehumanizing world, and as a source of community pride.
+Dancing your culture’s dances is showing the world the essence of your heritage, like speaking in your native tongue, only with your body as well as your mind.